kfjordt/dfsu_file_generator/README.md

-# dfsu_file_generator
+# Utility tool for automatically generating DSFU files
-Utility for automatically creating DFSU files for use with DHI Mike ZERO
+The script looks for all .json files in the "simulation_configs" folder.